-The Oakham School Community extends across the world and we want to ensure that every Old Oakhamian and current pupils (and their families) can explore and enjoy the history of the school.
+The Oakham School Community extends across the world and we want to ensure that every Old Oakhamian and current pupil (and their families) can explore and enjoy the history of the school.

 Thus we have set up this site to be a place of research, exploration, education and remembrance.